onigoetz/postcss-lightningcss/README.md

   // - boolean - true enable css modules for all files
   // Will be overwrite by the lightningcssOptions cssModules(boolean) option
   cssModules: /\.module\.css/,

+  // Callback containing the transformed class names for cssModules
+  // this runs only if cssModules is enabled cssModulesJSON(cssFileName: string, json: object, outputFileName: string): {},
   // Will pass all options to lightningcss
   // Check out their documentation for details:
   // https://www.npmjs.com/package/lightningcss#user-content-documentation